eldipa/book-of-gehn/_posts/2018-10-01-Magic-Bash-Runes.md

 writing just ``() {`` makes me think about the complexity of the software with a smile in my face.

-There are more vulnerabilities{% sidenote
+{% marginnote
 "See these in [lcamtuf's post](https://lcamtuf.blogspot.com/2014/10/bash-bug-how-we-finally-cracked.html)" %}

-and [vectors](https://github.com/mubix/shellshocker-pocs)
-out there than the shown here: Web Servers, CUPS, DHCP.
+There are more vulnerabilities and [vectors](https://github.com/mubix/shellshocker-pocs) out there than the shown here: Web Servers, CUPS, DHCP.